Tapuz97/PDF_Exam_Merge/README.md

 2. **Directory Structure**:
    Ensure your project directory is set up as follows:

+   Make sure to place the .py file in the same directory as the Q and A folders
    ![\`\`\`
    main_folder/
    ├── A/          # Folder containing answer PDFs